overtone/emacs-live/packs/stable/foundation-pack/lib/dash/README.md

 #### -map-when `(pred rep list)`

-Return a new list where the elements in `list` that do not match the `pred` function are unchanged, and where the elements in `list` that do match the `pred` function are mapped through the `rep` function.
+Return a new list where the elements in `list` that does not match the `pred` function are unchanged, and where the elements in `list` that do match the `pred` function are mapped through the `rep` function.